 Companies can issue dividend stocks, meaning shareholders receive quarterly distributions when business is going well.
 You can buy two kinds of dividend stocks: common and preferred.
 The company’s leadership decides if holders of common stock will receive a distribution and in what amount.
 On the other hand, preferred stockholders receive guaranteed payments and are first in line to receive payments.

 However, preferred stockholders usually receive smaller payments than common stockholders.
-In other words, common stock dividends have a higher risk versus reward, while preferred dividends aren’t as risky but also less profitable.
+In other words, common stock dividends have a higher risk versus reward, while preferred dividends aren’t as risky but are also less profitable.

 Dividend stocks come most reliably from blue-chip stocks (multinational, successful corporations) with steady cash flow.
 If you’re looking at companies to invest in for dividends, divide the company’s annual dividend by its stock price, then multiply the result by 100.
 If the calculation results in a yield between 2% and 6%, it’s a company that will likely improve your portfolio.